jrkienle/public-monorepo/README.md

 - `postinstall` - Automatically runs `manypkg check` post node module installation to ensure dependencies use consistent versions across all apps, packages, and services
 - `reset` - Runs clean and additionally removes all `node_modules`, completely resetting the repo
+- `styles:format` - Runs Prettier on every file in the repo
+- `styles:lint` - Ensures that Prettier has been ran on every file in the repo, throws if not

 ## The CI Pipeline